All about Oats

 Q. What is sustainable palm oil?
 Why can’t you use something else?

-We are very aware of the environmental issues surrounding the production of palm oil and we work with the RSPO (Roundtable for Sustainable Palm Oil) to ensure all the palm oil we buy is sustainably sourced and comes from a segregated supply chain.
+We are very aware of the environmental issues surrounding the production of palm oil and we work with the RSPO (Roundtable for Sustainable Palm Oil) to ensure all the palm oil in Nairn's products is sustainably sourced and comes from a segregated supply chain.
 It’s an important subject that benefits from a thorough explanation, so why not come over to our dedicated page where you can understand our thinking in this area in more detail.
 Or If you have any general sustainable palm oil enquiries, you can contact the RSPO directly on askRSPO@rspo.org or visit their social media channels.
 The Worldwide Wildlife Fund have a useful section on their website detailing key things you should know about Palm Oil which can be found here.
 Nairn's also feature on Act for Wildlife's sustainable palm oil shopping list which has been created to show manufacturers who are committed to using only 100% certified sustainable palm oil in their products.

 Q. Is there a difference between Palm Fruit Oil and Palm Kernel Oil?